Survey Data Integration for Distribution Function Estimation: Background and Preliminaries

-Definition \ref{ignore} is essentially the \textit{missing at random} (MAR) assumption \parencite{rubin1976inference}.
-It is commonly known that, under MAR (or, ignorability), $\boldsymbol{\widehat{\beta}}$ is a \textit{consistent} estimator of $\boldsymbol{\beta}$, in that the sampling distribution of $\boldsymbol{\widehat{\beta}}$ grows tighter and tighter around $ \boldsymbol{\beta}$ as $n_\text{B}$ increases \parencite{kim2021combining, little2019statistical, tsiatis2006semiparametric}.
+Definition \ref{ignore} corresponds to the \textit{missing at random} (MAR) mechanism in the missing data literature \parencite{rubin1976inference}.
+Under this ignorability condition, $\boldsymbol{\widehat{\beta}}$ is a consistent estimator of $\boldsymbol{\beta}$ (e.g., \textcite{kim2021combining, little2019statistical, tsiatis2006semiparametric}).
+With this background and notation established, in the next section, we introduce CDF and quantile estimators that effectively integrate the data available in the two samples, $\mathcal{A}$ and $\mathcal{B}$.